corbinmcneill/SNF/README.md

 integers or the gaussian integers.
 Additionally it can be easily extended to any principle ideal domain.

+While there appear to be several open source Smith Normal Form implementations in a variety of programming languages, many of these implementations only operate on the integers.
+This is, to our knowledge, the only open source Smith Normal Form calculator that operates over the generalized class of principle ideal domains.

 What are Principle Ideal Domains?
 ---------------------------------

 [Principle ideal domains](https://en.wikipedia.org/wiki/Principal_ideal_domain)
+are integral domains (rings that behave like the integers) where every ideal is a principle ideal.
 Speaking more generally, PIDs are a class of mathematical structures that are more structured than a commutative ring, but not necessarily structured as a field.
 Two items in a PID will always have a greatest common denominator (although this GCD is not always easy to compute) and they will always have a unique factorization.
 Elements of a PID do not necessarily have inverses, which is why they are considered less structured than a field.

 Some examples of PIDs include: